fernandomartinscardoso/pythonBasics/100DaysOfPython/readme.md

 - __Catching Exceptions__

     You can use a __try/except__ block in Python to catch any exceptions that might occur.
 For example, if you imagine there could be a chance of user error.
 You can prevent it crashing your code by anticipating it.
 You trap the dangerous code inside a try block and use an except block to catch any potential errors.
 Then you define what should happen when that error occurs instead of simply just crashing and stopping the code.
+    The structure has two main parts:
+    1. `try` block: Contains the code that might potentially raise an exception (error).
+    2. `except` block: Contains the code that executes if an exception is raised in the `try` block.
+    Example:

+    ```python
+    try:
+        # 1. Code that might fail
+        result = 10 / 0
+    except:
+        # 2. Code that executes if an error occurs
+        print("An error occurred!
+Cannot divide by zero.")
+        result = 0 # Provide a safe default value

+    print(f"The final result is: {result}")
+    # Output:
+    # An error occurred!
+Cannot divide by zero.
+    # The final result is: 0
+    ```

 - __Use `print()`__